-The City issued a bond anticipation note to finance the water treatment plant's soda ash system as well as the replacement of two roofs of buildings at the water treatment plant complex in the amount of \$1,225,000 on June 28, 2023, which matures on June 28, 2024.
-The bond anticipation note was issued at with a 1.75% interest rate and a premium of \$2,646 lowering the net interest cost to 1.3274%.
+The City issued a bond anticipation note on June 28, 2023 to finance the water treatment plant's soda ash system as well as the replacement of two roofs of buildings at the water treatment plant complex in the amount of \$1,225,000, which matured on June 28, 2024.
+The City issued another bond anticipation note at maturity and added borrowing for a fire pumper truck and the sanitary sewer project at Washington Street and Keyes Avenue.
+The new bond anticipation note was issued for \$2,812,500 with a 4.25% interest rate and a premium of \$11,313 lowering the net interest cost to 3.50%.
 The bond anticipation note is backed by the full faith and credit of the City of Watertown.